oracle/python-cx_Oracle/doc/src/aq.rst

 Queues
 ------

-Queues are created using the :meth:`Connection.queue()` method and are used to enqueue and dequeue messages.
+These objects are created using the :meth:`Connection.queue()` method and are used to enqueue and dequeue messages.

 .. attribute:: Queue.connection